-Standard Method of Test for the Evaluation of Model Calibration Methods
+Standard Method of Test for the Evaluation of Building Energy Analysis Model Calibration Methods

-Foreword (Informative)
+Forward (Informative)

-This standard presents an analytical method of test for evaluating model calibration techniques.
+This standard presents an analytical method of test for evaluating Model Calibration Methods.
 The basic concepts for this method are:

-- A building energy simulation program is used to generate pre- and post-retrofit energy consumption data as a synthetic surrogate for data that could be measured in a real building (typically obtained from utility bills). - The same simulation program that generates the surrogate measured consumption data is used in conjunction with a calibration technique to produce calibrated and non-calibrated energy consumption data. - The calibration technique is evaluated by comparing the calibrated and non-calibrated consumption data to the surrogate measured consumption data along with other metrics.
+- A building energy simulation program is used to generate pre- and post-retrofit energy consumption data as a synthetic surrogate for data that could be measured in a real building (typically obtained from utility bills). - The same simulation program that generates the surrogate measured consumption data is used in conjunction with a calibration technique to produce calibrated and non-calibrated energy consumption data. - The calibration technique is evaluated by comparing the calibrated and noncalibrated consumption data to the surrogate measured consumption data along with other metrics.

-The test method is useful in several ways including a) testing a single calibration method to see how well it works under a variety of test conditions, b) testing several calibration methods to determine under what test conditions each is best, c) investigating how much, and what kind, of informational content is needed in the synthetic data to achieve good calibrations with different calibration methods (eg. monthly vs daily vs hourly data and availability of different types of submetered or disaggregated data), d) testing with various amounts and kinds of "noise" in the synthetic data, and e) diagnostic testing.
+The test method is useful in several ways including a) testing a single Calibration Method to see how well it works under a variety of test conditions, b) testing several Calibration Methods to determine under what test conditions each is best, c) investigating how much, and what kind, of informational content is needed in the synthetic data to achieve good calibrations with different Calibration Methods (e.g. monthly vs daily vs hourly data and availability of different types of sub-metered or disaggregated data), d) testing with various amounts and kinds of "noise" in the synthetic data, and e) diagnostic testing.